alexjamesmalcolm/the-normal-christian-life/_articles/1-the-normal-christian-life.md

 life?
 Our life comes from Adam.
 We derived our existence from him, and because his life was a sinful life, therefore our life is sinful.
 So the trouble is our heredity, not our behavior.
-Unless we can change our parentage there is no deliverance for us: and that is exactly bow God dealt with the situation.
+Unless we can change our parentage there is no deliverance for us: and that is exactly how God dealt with the situation.
 In Romans 5 we are not only told something about Adam, we are also told something about the Lord Jesus.
 We were made sinners because of Adam; but we were made righteous because of Christ.
 Because of one we were constituted sinners; because